Transamerica Redwood Park

 Peephole Cinema SF

-A peephole in a Bernal Heights storefront door that screens curated short films 24 hours a day.
+Peephole in a storefront door at 281 Cortland Avenue, Bernal Heights, that screens curated short films on a 24/7 loop.
 One viewer at a time.
-Free, weird, and very San Francisco.
+Free.

 Internet Archive Headquarters